 Vespers at Casa Emmaus in Tuscany

-Presented here is the beautiful drawing Sister Paola at Vespers, (fig. 11).
-With harmony of fluent lines describing the veil and habit and fine chiaroscuro modeling of the face of the Benedictine nun, Roseman eloquently conveys the inner calm of a middle-aged woman who has devoted herself to the contemplative life.
+Presented here is the beautiful portrait drawing Sister Paola at Vespers, (fig. 11).
+With a harmony of fluent lines describing the veil and fine chiaroscuro modeling of the face of the Benedictine nun, Roseman eloquently conveys the inner calm of a middle-aged woman devoted to the contemplative life.

 12. Frère Samuel at Compline, 2002

 Abbaye de la Trappe, France

 Private collection, France

 "I will say of the Lord, 'He is my refuge and my fortress:

 my God; in him I will trust.' "

 Compline at the Abbey of La Trappe in Normandy